 For that reason, many users may not wish to have account details made publicly available to a third party other than their bank.
 But new markets for banking, such as Generation Y or millennials, are more accustomed to providing personal information without much reflection.
 These segments are comfortable sharing on Facebook and they tend to use other social media with abandon.
 For example, if you look at mobile banking users, they've all got a Instagram, Twitter or Facebook.
 In fact, the banks increasingly use social media to try and win over the next generation of customers, and so that mindset is not about to change any time soon.

-See how APIIDA is developing an automated to protect machine identities within APIs - for the first time.
+See how APIIDA is developing an automated solution to manage and protect machine identities within APIs - for the first time.

 So, that in itself is opened up the risk surface for banks.
 Instead of just having a perimeter that's protected externally and has limited public facing keys, banks now have thousands of developers out there all who would have access to those APIs by signing up and getting a key.
 In this scenario, how would the bank enforce the protection of that key at that third party?